$50 Off Any Repair

 If this doesn’t work, the problem is likely either the flush or the fill valve.

-When the fill valve isn’t properly adjusted or is broken or defective, then it will let the water keep flowing into the water tank.
+When the fill valve isn’t properly adjusted, or is broken or defective, then it will let the water keep flowing into the water tank.

-To fix the issue of non-stop flushing, inspect the flush valve and fill valve.
 Once you’ve determined which is causing the problem, all you need to do is replace or adjust one of these two valves.
-You’ll want to get this done as soon as possible to save water and have a more water-efficient home!

 Gas Lines

 Gas piping is an important aspect of home maintenance.
-It’s a system of pipes that transport natural gas from the supply line to various appliances in your house.
-Depending on the size and complexity of your home, gas piping may carry natural gas to a single appliance like a furnace or cooktop or multiple units such as a water heater, dryer, and more.
+It’s a system of pipes that transports natural gas from the supply line to various appliances in your house.

 Gas Line Maintenance